Speeding Up Pipeline Mapping: How GNSS Reduces Time in the Field and Increases Accuracy of Asset Data Collection

 As part of the process, SCE uses the Esri GIS platform to provide a consistent geospatial framework to record the detailed information.
-A custom library of forms for each gas utility client’s data collection enables Field Engineers to work with standard workflows while capturing asset information.
+A custom library of forms for each gas utility client’s data collection enables field engineers to work with standard workflows while capturing asset information.
 They use Trimble R2 GNSS receivers with TDC handheld data collectors running on Esri Collector software to capture the locations and geotagged images.
-In some cases, they use a GNSS network built on virtual reference station (VRS) technology.
+In some cases, they use a GNSS network built on

 The company’s GIS technicians no longer need to model or translate data since each client can see a full digital twin of their pipeline, customized to each clients’ existing schema and formats and updated weekly.